octaflop/webtuts/_posts/2012-02-17-image-editing.markdown

 1.  **Raster/Bitmap**: Each dot (or *pixel*) is stored into the file.
-    Compression blends pixels together and zooming in on an image will cause dottiness (as in the left side of fig {fig:rassvg}.
+    Compression blends pixels together and zooming in on an image will cause dottiness.

-2.  **Vector**: Lines are stored into the image as mathematical formulæ (as in the right side of fig {fig:rassvg}.
+2.  **Vector**: Lines are stored into the image as mathematical formulæ.

 ## Raster Image Filetypes